okjlez/blog-rust/README.md

 # blog-rust
-A simple blog system written in rust.

-This is my first project in Rust.
-I learned a lot.
-A lot.
+My first blog system in rust it doesn't include create_account nor view threads just because I wanted to get over with this.